AlfredoLopes136/AlfredoLopes136/README.md

 ### Hi there, I'm Alfredo Lopes

-- 🌱 I’m currently learning JavaScript and Python
+- 🌱 I’m currently learning Java and Python
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 Target: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to draw and wacth movies